nickodell/osmnx/README.md

 # OSMnx fork

 This is a performance-oriented fork of OSMnx.
+It is intended largely for querying sparse features across large areas.

 Before you can install the osmnx package, you must [set up SSH authentication for GitHub](https://docs.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account).
 Once you have that, you can install the utility with
 ```